 - When your child tugs the cut balloon, he creates more space inside the lung's respiratory cavity.
 Air will move in, puffing up the balloon at the top.
 This represents what happens when a human breathes in.

-Once your child get the hang of making his model breath, have him try shutting his eyes and putting his ear near the straw as you move the cut balloon diaphragm back and forth.
-He should hear his model lung “breathing”.
-He can also use his model to investigate a couple respiratory system disorders.
-If he tugs randomly at several places of the cut balloon, he can simulate a cough -- which is caused by spasms in the diaphragm.
-By partially blocking the straw, your child can see the results of the narrowing of the respiratory tubes as in asthma.
+Once your child gets the hang of making his model breathe, have him try closing his eyes and putting his ear near the straw as you move the cut balloon diaphragm back and forth.
+He should hear his model lung “breathing.”
+He can also use his model to investigate a few respiratory system disorders.
+If he tugs randomly at several places of the cut balloon, he can simulate a cough, which is caused by spasms in the diaphragm.
+By partially blocking the straw, your child can see the results of the narrowing of the respiratory tubes as seen in patients with asthma.